blambeau/phd/writing/NOTES.md

     * Remove or replace the paragraph about a fluent being TOP in LTS states.

-  * 2.6 Declarative goals and domain properties

-    * Introduce 2.6.1 -> 2.6.3 with a paragraph at the end of the 2.6 intro

   * 2.6.1 Properties as FLTL assertions

     * Justify restricting to safety properties with Axel's argument (see bottom